-- > the walkaround; - ➤ the examination of records essential to the inspection; - > the taking of essential photographs and/or videotapes; - ➤ the inspection of a particular part of the premises; - > private employee interviews, or - > the refusal to allow attachment of sampling devices. - 3.
+- > the walkaround; - > the examination of records essential to the inspection; - ➤ the taking of essential photographs and/or videotapes; - > the inspection of a particular part of the premises; - > private employee interviews, - > The refusal of employees' representaives participation, or - > the refusal to allow attachment of sampling devices. - 3.
 Forcible Interference with Conduct of Inspection or Other Office Duties.